How to Deal with Insomnia After Quitting Alcohol

 The Connection Between Alcohol & Insomnia

 The relationship between alcohol and insomnia is complicated and multifaceted.
-Anywhere between 25 to 72% of people in alcohol treatment programs experience some kind of sleep problem.1 In some cases, people may have insomnia and use alcohol as a sleep aid.
-Other times, insomnia may be brought on or made worse from frequent alcohol use.
+Anywhere between 25 and 72% of people in alcohol treatment programs, like those at our Illinois drug rehab, experience some kind of sleep problem.1 In some cases, people may have insomnia and use alcohol as a sleep aid.
+Other times, insomnia may be brought on or made worse by frequent alcohol use.

-Not only can insomnia predate treatment, but often, it may get worse during an alcohol detox program.
+Not only can trouble sleeping after quitting alcohol predate treatment, but often, it may get worse during our alcohol detox program.
 A common side effect of withdrawal, insomnia is often a result of the body trying to adjust back to a normal sleep cycle.
-In some cases, insomnia in alcohol recovery may persist for months or evens years after first getting sober.1
+In some cases, insomnia in alcohol recovery may persist for months or even years after first getting sober.

 Because your body and brain are trying to adjust to life without alcohol, the more you stick to a routine, the better.
-During residential alcohol treatment, your schedule is mostly already in place for you, but when you are on your own, it is important to try to keep a similar schedule.
+During residential alcohol recovery at our Heartland treatment center, your schedule is mostly already in place for you, but when you are on your own, it is important to try to keep a similar schedule.
 If you are going to bed at different hours every night, your body will struggle to regulate its circadian rhythm.
-It makes this transition easier and faster so that you can hopefully decrease the severity of alcohol withdrawal insomnia or other sleep disturbances in alcohol recovery.
+It makes this transition easier and faster so that you can hopefully decrease the severity of alcohol withdrawal, insomnia, or other sleep disturbances in alcohol recovery.

 Create a Routine